 The result: an account with 50 followers completing all five tasks earns about 80 points.
 An account with 50,000 followers completing the same tasks earns about 380 points.
 The campaign rewards reach proportionally without paying micro-celebrities the same as zero-reach accounts.

-For crypto-flavored campaigns, you can replace the follower-count multiplier with Sorsa Score, which measures an account's recognition among crypto KOLs, projects, and VCs.
+For crypto-flavored campaigns, you can replace the follower-count multiplier with the Sorsa Score, which measures an account's recognition among crypto KOLs, projects, and VCs.
 Two accounts can have similar follower counts but very different Sorsa Scores if one is a crypto-native voice and the other is a general-interest account.

-Case Study: 47,000 Participants in 14 Days
+In Practice: 47,000 Participants in 14 Days

 Submissions came in via a campaign landing page.
 By day 14 they had 47,000 entries.

-The agency's previous campaigns (run on honor-system checkboxes) typically saw 50 to 60 percent fake or partial completions, requiring days of manual review before announcing winners.
+The agency's previous campaigns, run on honor-system checkboxes, typically saw 50 to 60 percent fake or partial completions, requiring days of manual review before announcing winners.
 This time they used the API verification pipeline above.
 Numbers from the run:

-• 47,000 total submissions
+- 47,000 total submissions

-• 235,000 verification requests (5 per participant)
+- 235,000 verification requests (5 per participant)

-• Total API usage: ~282,000 requests over the campaign window
+/infocalls for the anti-fraud and influence-weight steps - Total API usage: ~282,000 requests over the campaign window

-• Plan used: Enterprise (500K requests/month at $899)
+- Plan used: Enterprise (500K requests/month at $899)

-• 31,200 participants passed all 5 tasks
+- 31,200 participants passed all 5 tasks

-• 8,400 participants passed 3 to 4 tasks (eligible for partial-prize tier)
+- 8,400 participants passed 3 to 4 tasks (eligible for partial-prize tier)

-• 7,400 participants rejected outright (failed account-quality check or completed 0 to 2 tasks)
+- 7,400 participants rejected outright (failed account-quality check or completed 0 to 2 tasks)

-• Manual moderation time saved: ~120 hours (their estimate, based on past campaigns at similar scale)
+- Manual moderation time saved: ~120 hours (their estimate, based on past campaigns at similar scale)

-Cost Estimation per Participant
+Cost per Participant

 A full five-task verification, with anti-fraud and influence scoring layered on, takes 7 API requests per participant:

-• 5 requests for the five verification checks
+/info(anti-fraud plus follower count for scoring) - 5 requests for the five verification checks

-• 1 request optionally for account-ownership verification (if implemented)
+- 1 request optionally for account-ownership verification (if implemented)

 Sorsa uses flat-rate pricing: 1 API call = 1 request from the monthly quota, regardless of endpoint.
 On the Pro plan ($199/mo, 100,000 requests), that is roughly 14,000 fully-verified participants per month.
 On Enterprise ($899/mo, 500,000 requests), about 71,000.
 Custom plans are available above that ceiling.